 3. Reduce paper mail and put a stop to junk mail.

 4. Conduct as much of your business electronically as possible.

 Replace paper forms with electronic ones.
-There are services for document scanning (TurboScan and TinyScan Pro), signing (DocuSign and Adobe's EchoSign), faxing (HelloFax), as well as invoicing, billing, and accounting (FreshBooks) and expensing (Expensify)—all of which that take paper out of the equation.
+There are services for document scanning (TurboScan and TinyScan Pro), signing (DocuSign and Adobe’s EchoSign), faxing (HelloFax), as well as invoicing, billing, and accounting (FreshBooks and FormSwift) and expensing (Expensify)—all of which take paper out of the equation.
 And DropBox and Google Docs, among others, allow you to save and share documents electronically.

 5. Invest in a scanner.

 Some scanners, such as the ones from Neat and Doxie Mobile Scanners, are designed to make document archiving and management more streamlined.
 I’m planning to invest in the Fujitsu Scansnap because of its integration with Evernote (I’m already an Evernote devotee): You can plug the scanner into a computer and scan documents directly into your Evernote inbox, then have the ability to access scans from your iPhone.

 6. Digitize those shoeboxes of old photos.

 Sites like GoPhoto, Snapfish, and ScanMyPhotos will digitize your old photos for a fee.
 Shutterfly lets you upload and archive an unlimited number of photos.
 There are countless other sites and services—such as Photobucket, Flickr, SmugMug, and Google Photos—for organizing and viewing photos.
 To get started, have a look at Mashable’s 5 Simple Tips to Digitize and Organize Old Photos.

 That’s right, no credit cards.
 Sounds a bit scary but heavenly too.
 LifeLock is an identity theft protection service that will protect digital copies of all of your important cards (ID, credit cards, bank information), so that you can access them from anywhere.